catalyzeio/stratum-docs/ssh-keys.md

 datica -E "<your_env_name>" keys set ~/.ssh/prod_rsa
 ```

-You can now execute CLI commands without using a username/password!
+You can now execute CLI commands without using an email/password!

 # How do I add a deploy key?
 Before adding a deploy key, please make sure to read the sections above on the specifics of [user keys](#user-keys) vs [deploy keys](#deploy-keys).
 To add a deploy key, you'll need the CLI.
 Now run the `deploy-keys` command